icerpc/icerpc-docs/README.md

 ## Updating Navigation

 The hierarchy of the side navigation is defined in `/data/`.
-Each top navigation item has a corresponding file, `getting-started-data.ts`, `rpc-core-data.ts`, etc., with Slice having two files corresponding to which Slice version was selected.
+Each top navigation item has a corresponding file, `getting-started-data.ts`, `icerpc-core-data.ts`, etc., with Slice having two files corresponding to which Slice version was selected.
 These files export an array that defines the pages and their order in the sidebar.
 The values in the arrays are either `SideBarLink` or `SideBarCategory` types.